danny-waite/react-yearly-calendar/README.md

 ### Responsive

-A first attempt at making this design responsive can be seen [here](http://code.belka.us/react-yearly-calendar/responsive/) (window width < 1200px triggers mobile layout).
-Suggestions and feedback on this is welcome [on issue #10](https://github.com/BelkaLab/react-yearly-calendar/issues/10)
+A first attempt at making this design responsive can be seen [here](https://belkalab.github.io/react-yearly-calendar/responsive/) (window width < 1200px triggers mobile layout).
+Suggestions and feedback on this are welcome [on issue #10](https://github.com/BelkaLab/react-yearly-calendar/issues/10)

 ## Custom days/periods colors